SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

-### Ansible vault
+### Ansible-Vault
-Till now we have given passwords (or) usernames in the terminal (or) in the command line (or) in the ansible.cfg file right ? but it is not secure, so we now use ansible-vault, nothing but storage of secrets like keys,passwords etc.
+Till now we have given Passwords and Usernames in the terminal (or) in the command line (or) in the ansible.cfg file right ? but it is not secure, so we now use ansible-vault, nothing but storage of secrets like keys, passwords etc.
 - Encoding ---> A proper pattern to encode the text, in this format everybody can guess the secret.
-- Encryption ---> Generating a random text using mathematic algorithm (AES256) tough to guess, so we encrypt ansible-vault, those who know the password, they can only decrypt the code.
-Below are the examples.
+- Encryption ---> Generating a random text using mathematic algorithm (AES256) tough to guess.
+- So we encrypt ansible-vault, those who know the password, they can only decrypt the code.
-1. asaiaavaa ----> sai (encoding)
+1. asaiaavaa ----> sai (Encoding)
-2. hsdh234sk456jdksd ----> sai (encryption)
+2. hsdh234sk456jdksd ----> sai (Encryption)

 ### How to create ansible vault in ansible-server ?
-- Practice folder (your working directory)
+- Practice folder (Your working directory)
-- vault folder (create inside the Practice folder), if we create vault folder in VS (windows), it will not reflect in the server, so you need to create using linux server only, same for the group_vars folder also.
+- vault folder (Create inside the Practice folder), if we create vault folder in VS (Windows), it will not reflect in the server, so you need to create using linux server only, same for the group_vars folder.
-- group_vars folder (create inside the vault folder) then
+- group_vars folder (Create inside the vault folder) then
 - Create vault-file inside the group_vars folder using below command.
 - "ansible-vault create Practice/vault/group_vars/some_name.yaml" and also
-- Create ansible.cfg, inventory.ini and your playbook files (inside the Practice folder not in vault or group_vars folders)
+- Create ansible.cfg, inventory.ini and your playbook files (Inside the Practice folder not in vault or group_vars folders)
 - Put "ask_vault_pass=True" in ansible.cfg (or) "ansible-playbook 01-playbook.yaml --ask-vault-pass"
-- How to connect to the instance ? "ansible-playbook 01-playbook.yaml" since we have inventory in separate file and username/passwords are kept in vault.
+- How to connect to the instance ? "ansible-playbook 01-playbook.yaml" since we have inventory in separate file and Username/Passwords are kept in vault.
-- Since our infra is in SSM Parameter in AWS systems manager, this is also a vault from AWS, but we integrate ansible-vault with the SSM Parameter and we fetch the values from AWS instead of depending on ansible-vault and ansible-vault commands.
+- Since our whole infra is in SSM Parameter in AWS systems manager, this is also a vault from AWS, but we integrate ansible-vault with the SSM Parameter and we fetch the values from AWS instead of depending on ansible-vault and ansible-vault commands.

 ### Dynamic Inventory
 - Till now we dint used aws cloud services completely, its like a on-premise for us, like we have only servers